HP5

 Summer work is groundskeeping with N. Herko – play the Secret Cajun Band tune Yard Work for detail on what exactly it was like.
 In July Agfa acquired Monotype and became known as Agfa Monotype.
 727 landed on a Monday, so the WRUR birthday dedication was Johnnie O's Water Pumping.
 It was 28th July, 1979 when The Specials first appeared on the UK singles chart.
 The record was Gangsters, it spent 12 weeks on the charts eventually reaching No 6.
 The scene was set – over the next 12 months, 2Tone and British ska exploded.
 It was 28th July, 1998 when HP interviews Neville in Buffalo NY.

 Fritz & Darryl began brainstorming ideas of producing a weekly cable access TV program primarily comprised of live ska footage from everywhere possible.
-Pilot aired the first week of August.
-Without any experience but some guidance from an old slotkar pal / R.I.T. alumni A. Wasserman, then-resident MTV employee and native New Yorker, we're set to give city livingrooms ska music on a regular basis.
+Pilot aired first week of August.
+With no experience but some guidance from an old slotkar pal / R.I.T. alumni A. Wasserman, resident MTV employee and native New Yorker, we're set to give city livingrooms ska music on a regular basis.
 Lookout!

 Another trip to NYC, but this time on board UA flight 1677 with the newbie video crew.
 See M. Foggo's "Bumpy Airlines" for detail.
 Visited the second Moon store location (now moved into that very basement of 99X), and just plain Chris Murray at the Wetlands again.
 During which we bumped into SU alum Jeff Contray, ex-Douglas Leader Orchestra sax who had contributed writing to issues 3 and 5, now living on Long Island and listening to a ton of Billy Joel.
 We talk about the ill state of the Scofflaws.